eyzx7x/docs-supergluu-prod/3.1.3/sources/user-guide/index.md

 ## Menu

 After pressing the menu button, you'll get the option to view logs, keys, settings, and help files.
+You can also check the current app version in the bottom right corner.
+Tapping it for several seconds will show the details of the latest commit.

 ![menu](../img/user-guide/settings.jpg)